exonum/exonum-doc/src/advanced/consensus/timeouts-adjustment.md

 Creating blocks with too low timeout leads to increase in the consumption of resources for blocks storage and (more crucial) for processing cryptographic proofs when checking that blocks.
 Creating blocks with too high timeout leads to delay increase in the applying of new transactions.
+Moreover, the accumulation of unprocessed transactions can begin if their incoming traffic is too large.

 Timeout adjustment is executed after each block acceptance.